AWS-Examples/CDK-Static-Contact-Form/README.md

-# AWS CDK - Static Contact Form POC - Part Two
+# AWS CDK - Static Contact Form POC - Part Four

-We have setup this environment, and renamed some files to better reflect what we are going to create.
+Define additional key-value pairs in cdk.json and use them when creating the stack

 # Welcome to your CDK TypeScript project!